 The walk to the cirque appeared to be fairly flat on the map, especially compared to the previous day, and for the first two thirds it certainly was.
 All the way while you’re walking out you can see the very impressive and substantial back wall of the cirque getting gradually larger.
 It looks big from the village.
 It gets amazing as you approach.

-As you can see from the photo, the walk up was along a fairly wide and well travelled path, leading eventually into a bunch of trees which completely hid the start of some relatively steep uphill.
-Eventually you break out onto a flatish area at the foot of the cirque where there’s a big open paved area and a cafe, which we weren’t expecting.
-We stopped here and the girls waited for me for a bit while ran up the side of a cliff to find a geocache, like you do.
+As you can see from the photo, the walk up was along a fairly wide and well-travelled path, leading eventually into a bunch of trees which completely hid the start of some relatively steep uphill.
+Eventually you break out onto a flattish area at the foot of the cirque where there’s a big open paved area and a cafe, which we weren’t expecting.
+We stopped here and the girls waited for me for a bit while ran up the side of a cliff to find a geocache, as you do.

 When I came back we had a brief discussion about what we wanted to do, and the girls opted to go plodge in the stream in the bottom of the valley while I opted for one more earthcache, that involved walking right up to the foot of the waterfall on the edge of the cirque.

 The walk up was supposedly a mile or so, but what I’d neglected to account for was the underfoot conditions.
 It started off as a reasonable mountain path, but closer to the back wall of the cirque it was basically loose and rather unstable rock.
 It was like walking up a sand dune only with bigger lumps.
 Every step involved pushing some rocks down behind me.
 It took me a while to reach the point required for the earthcache, a part of which involved waiting for the GPS to figure out where it was.
 Close proximity to a 600m high sheer rockface isn’t conducive to getting a good GPS signal.
 If the way up there was rough, the way back down was positively tricky.
 Having your feet slip away behind you whilst climbing isn’t so bad.
 Having your feet slide away in front of you is quite disturbing.